Dreiparrent/Dreiparrent/README.md

 I have been studying code for 8 years.
 Since my first job in 2016, I have been a frontend developer.

 I started my JS and Node career with Angular.
-I have since moved to writing sites with React -it is more popular and faster to develope.
+I have since moved to writing sites with React - it is more popular and faster to develop.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Dreiparrent&layout=compact&theme=gruvbox)](https://github.com/anuraghazra/github-readme-stats)